georgi/shinmun/README.md

 Shinmun, a small and beautiful blog engine
 ==========================================

 Shinmun is a **minimalist blog engine**.
-You just write posts as text files, render them to static files and push your blog to your server.
+You just write posts as text files and serve your blog via rack handler or static files.

 This allows you to write posts in your favorite editor like Emacs or VI and use a VCS like git.